This post may contain affiliate links. See my disclosure policy.

 If prepared properly, egg drop soup should be thick with a rich and creamy mouthfeel.
 It shouldn’t, however, be so thick that it’s practically gelatinous.
 A soup that’s too thick likely means you used too much cornstarch or the swirl-and-pour technique was done incorrectly.

 Yes, you can make egg drop soup with egg whites instead of whole eggs.
-Separate the yolks from the whites and put them to use in my chocolate creme brulee recipes instead.
+I suggest adding an extra 2-3 whites to make up for the difference in proportions.

 Technically, yes, but I wouldn’t recommend it.
 You’ll have to use twice as much flour to achieve the same thickening effect and it tends to make the soup cloudy and less visually appetizing.
 If you don’t want to use cornstarch, use arrowroot powder.